hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/NumberUtils/isLong.md

 # NumberUtils.isLong

-Checks whether the String contains has the form of a valid integer.
+Checks whether the String contains has the form of a valid long integer.

 ## Overview